Registering for McGill Summer Studies

 All visiting university students must submit the Registration and the Permanent Code Data forms and provide supporting legal documentation.
-There is a $50 non-refundable processing fee, payable online when you upload your Registration Package, or in person at Service Point on campus.
+There is a $50 non-refundable processing fee.
+This fee is payable online when you upload your Registration Package.

 Don't delay!
 Popular courses fill up quickly.
 Send your Registration Package as soon as possible.